rcfdtools/R.GISPython/OpenWeather/Output/CNE_IDEAM_OWM_Zonal_20220203.md

 ### Stations or locations list

-The below table show the station list used for the zonal analysis display in this report for the current study case.
+The below table show the station or location list used for the zonal analysis display in this report for the current study case.

 | Station | Statname | Latitude° | Longitude°|  Elevation| Category | Technology | Status | State | County | Stream | Operator | AHName | SZName | SZHName |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|